Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Related Work

 \subsection{Lifelong Learning Neural VRP Solvers}

-Fine-tuning is the standard approach when new tasks arise, namely training a solver pretrained on earlier tasks using instances from the new task~\cite{Omni,CPLVRP,goal}.
-However, fine-tuning leads to catastrophic forgetting, where parameters are overwritten to optimize the new task and performance drops substantially on previously learned tasks~\cite{surveyCRL,surveyCL,LLR-BC}.
+Fine-tuning is the standard approach when new tasks arise, namely training a solver pretrained on earlier tasks using instances from the new task~\cite{Omni,goal,CPLVRP,CoEKS}.
+However, fine-tuning leads to catastrophic forgetting, where parameters are overwritten to optimize the new task and performance drops substantially on previously learned tasks~\cite{surveyCL,surveyCRL}.
 To better balance and improve plasticity for acquiring new tasks and stability for retaining prior knowledge, recent work has begun to study lifelong learning for neural VRP solvers in settings where training tasks arise sequentially~\cite{li2024enhancing,feng2025lifelonglearner,LLR-BC}.

-Buffering and replaying representative signals is an effective and widely adopted strategy for combating environmental drift~\cite{HallOfFame,SER,DER}.
-All existing lifelong learning solvers~\cite{li2024enhancing,feng2025lifelonglearner,LLR-BC} take experience replay as a key mechanism to mitigate catastrophic forgetting and facilitate knowledge transfer, but they differ in how experience is defined and replayed. \citet{li2024enhancing} and \citet{feng2025lifelonglearner} formulate problem instances as experience, assuming that the generation of new instances is controllable, and generate new instances of previous tasks to relearn old tasks during learning a new task.
-Sufficient trained model for each previous task is also utilized to guide later learning on a new task.
-In contrast, LLR-BC~\cite{LLR-BC} regards solver behaviors as experience.
+Buffering and replaying representative signals is an effective and widely adopted strategy to address drift~\cite{HallOfFame,SER,DER}.
+Existing lifelong learning solvers~\cite{li2024enhancing,feng2025lifelonglearner,LLR-BC} typically take experience replay as a key mechanism to mitigate forgetting and facilitate knowledge transfer, but they differ in how experience is defined and replayed. \cite{li2024enhancing} and \cite{feng2025lifelonglearner} formulate problem instances as experience, assuming that the generation of new instances is controllable, and generate new instances of previous tasks to relearn old tasks during learning a new task.
+A sufficiently trained model for each task is also utilized to guide later learning on a new task.
+LLR-BC~\cite{LLR-BC} regards solver's behaviors as experience.
 By storing high-quality solution trajectories generated when learning previous tasks and encouraging the model to imitate these preserved behaviors during subsequent task learning, LLR-BC demonstrates strong plasticity, stability, and generalization when tasks vary significantly in both scale and distribution.